-Singer and television presenter Ray Columbus, OBE, became a headline act in 1961 when he appeared on Time Out for Talent at the age of 18.
+Singer and TV presenter Ray Columbus, OBE, became a headline act in 1961 when he appeared on Time Out for Talent at age 18.
 He went on to perform on or host a huge range of music and light entertainment TV shows including: Club Columbus, C’Mon, Happen Inn, Personality Squares and That’s Country.
 With his band Ray Columbus and the Invaders, he had two big hits with ‘She’s a Mod’ and ‘Till We Kissed’.

 - How all tapes of his early days on TV in Club Columbus were destroyed

 - Being squeezed into the newsroom in Christchurch to tape the show

 - Bringing a TV studio to a standstill by dancing the ‘Mod’s Nod’

 - The excitement of appearing on C’Mon and working with presenter Pete Sinclair